-In the last article, we discussed how to select the proper equipment for a DIY deck cleaning project.
-In this article, we will address how to use the equipment properly to achieve your desired results without damaging your deck.
+In this article, we will address how to use the pressure washing equipment for diy deck cleaning.
+Before a proper deck restoration is completed a deck cleaning must be done first.
+Proper use of power washing machines is pivotal to achieve your desired results without damaging your deck.
 Before beginning, be sure to remove all grills, furniture, planters and other items from your deck.
 Any grease spills from your grill should be pre-treated with a solution of dish soap.

 Before applying cleanser to the deck, rinse the deck with water.
 This will aid the cleanser in spreading easily once it is applied.
 Then, use the scrub brush to apply cleanser to the deck.
 Most of the work of cleaning the deck will be done by the cleanser, not the pressure washer itself.
-Many cleaning solutions should not be allowed to dry on the wood, so be sure to closely follow the manufacturer’s instructions and periodically mist if necessary.
+Many cleaning solutions should not be allowed to dry on the wood.
+In a DIY deck cleaning it is important to closely follow the manufacturer’s instructions and periodically mist if necessary.
 Typically the manufacturer will recommend a soaking time of 20 minutes to enable the cleanser to adhere to the embedded dirt.

-After waiting the recommended time for the cleanser to soak, it is time to rinse the deck.
-It is important to not let the cleanser soak too long, as this can cause damage to the wood.
+After waiting the recommended time for the cleanser to soak, it is time to rinse the deck with your pressure washer.
+In a DIY deck cleaning, it is important to not let the cleanser soak too long, as this can cause damage to the wood.
 When first engaging the trigger of the pressure washer, point it away from the deck, people and other objects.
 If the sprayer is pointed directly at the deck when first engaged, scarring on the deck surface can result.

 Cleaning is typically started where the deck is adjacent to the house.
 Begin sweeping by starting from the edge, then sweep the sprayer out from the house and then back toward it, being careful to maintain a consistent distance between the nozzle tip and the deck to ensure an even result.
 A typical sweeping section might be about 3 feet wide.
 Once the first 3 foot section along the length of the house is completed, the next 3 foot strip can be begun.